Why Does God Allow Suffering?

 I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us (Romans 8:18).

-This is why it is absolutely essential in times of great trial that we keep our hope in Christ before our mind.
+This is why it is essential in times of great trial that we keep our hope in Christ before our mind.
 This is where Scripture and spiritual songs can play a crucial role in keeping our spiritual health.
 Take for instance Jeremiah:

 He (God) has driven and brought me into darkness without any light; He turns his hand again and again the whole day long.
 He has besieged me with bitterness and tribulation; He has walled me about so I cannot escape; He has put heavy chains upon me; though I call and cry for help, He shuts out my prayer; He has blocked my ways with hewn stones, my soul is bereft of peace, I have forgotten what happiness is; so I say, “Gone is my glory, and my expectation from the Lord.”
 (Lamentations 3.2-18, excerpts).